This article is under our "Opinion" category. We recommend you share your thoughts with the author.

 Chances are when you hear the term "nofollow" and "SEO" used in the same sentence you cringe a little.

 It is simply unfair.
-But there is hope for the resurgence of the nofollow link.
-Read on, see what we discovered in our study about nofollow, anchor text, and rankings, and I promise you will look at nofollow links in a totally different light.
+But there is hope for the resurgence of the no-follow link.
+Read on, see what we discovered in our study about rankings and how backlinks are affecting them, and I promise you will look at nofollow links in a totally different light.

 Nofollow's Unfair Bad Reputation